apostrophecms/seo/README.md

 ### Debugging Structured Data

 Set the environment variable `APOS_SEO_DEBUG=true` to print JSON-LD generation diagnostics to your server logs during development.
+When enabled, any errors or malformed data encountered during schema generation will be logged to your server console along with the offending data payload.
+This is particularly useful when testing new schema types or diagnosing missing fields in custom templates.

 **Important:** Not all schema types show rich results in Google Search Console's URL Inspection Tool.
 The following schemas are valid and will be indexed, but may not appear in the rich results preview: